Anvo54/Roger-Skyline-1/README.md

 - [] Stop the services you don’t need for this project.

+You can see your current processes with command

+`sudo service --status-all`

+There you can see all the services that are currently running.
+You can stop the serices with following command:

+`sudo systemctl stop SERVICENAME`

+Example: `sudo systemctl stop dbus`

+And to disable them frm starting at the boot.
+You can use **disable** option

+Example:

+`sudo systemctl disable dbus`

 - [] Create a script that updates all the sources of package, then your packages and